AnalysIR/LIR2RAW/README.md

 Note: the syntax is described in in the LearnIR app guide.

-You can get your own LearnIR in our webshop (or on Tindie):
+You can get your own LearnIR in our webshop (or on Tindie) via:

 https://www.analysir.com/blog/product/learnir-advanced-infrared-learner-module/